Skip to content

 helm upgrade robusta robusta/robusta --values=generated_values.yaml --set clusterName=<YOUR_CLUSTER_NAME>

-It is also possible to set the PROMETHEUS_URL environment variable instead of the above prometheus_url config key.
+💡 Alternative: Set PROMETHEUS_URL environment variable instead of the config file.

 kubectl get svc -A | grep prometheus